Amos Korman

 About me

-I am a professor in the Department of Computer Science at the University of Haifa.
+I am a full professor in the Department of Computer Science at the University of Haifa.
 Previously, I served as a senior researcher (Research Director) at the CNRS, located at IRIF and FILOFOCS research groups.

 I am deeply fascinated by the examination of natural phenomena through the algorithmic lens, particularly in uncovering the interconnections between distributed computing and collective animal behavior.
 My primary focus is on developing methodologies to integrate rigorous algorithmic analysis with biological experimentation.
 I'm particularly interested in establishing and verifying meaningful predictions based on algorithmic analysis and exploring the potential insights that algorithmic lower bounds can provide in biological or social contexts.